samanthastaheli/LearnCpp/README.md

 The following list is some things that I did not get to that I would like to learn in the future.

-* game development
+* Game development
-* libraries
+* Libraries
-* recursion
+* Recursion
-  * My fibonacci program uses recursion.
+  * My Fibonacci program uses recursion.
 It doesn't work yet, so I need to fix the recursion.
-* import other C++ files
+* Import other C++ files
 * Binary trees